 Objective: Build a Shopping App on Android to demonstrate your Mobile development skills.

 Sync cmps312-Lab repo then copy to your GitHub repo the midterm folder which contains an empty solution that has all the needed dependencies and an assets folder that has shopping-list.json & fruits.json Json files.
-An images folder that has the images you need for the exam

 Implementation Tasks